‘The mind-set is refreshing; the value base is all about the children’

 You may also complete the application form attached to this website and we will arrange a home visit from there.

 Prospective carers attend an initial training event called the “Skills to Foster”.
-Qualified staff, a foster carer and sometimes a young person who has previously lived with foster families facilitate this.
-This is very much a two-way assessment process to determine if fostering is the right career choice.
+Qualified staff, a young person who has been in care and foster carer facilitate this.

-During stage 2 prospective carers will be asked to attend an additional training events to look at attachment and the principles of fostering by adopting a “Secure base and emotional warmth” approach
+During stage 2 prospective carers will be offered on line training an asked to attend an additional training events to look at a “Secure base and emotional warmth” approach

-Following the successful attendance at the preparation training, we will assign a qualified Social worker to undertake a comprehensive assessment with the prospective carer and his/her family.
+Following satisfactory checks we will assign a qualified Social worker to undertake a comprehensive assessment with the prospective carer and his/her family.
 The information gathered will complete the BAAF F. form assessment report.
 (British Association of Adoption and Fostering)

-This assessment usually requires the Social worker to undertake 20 hours direct contact with the family over a period of approximately 8 to 12 weeks.
+This assessment usually requires the Social worker to undertake a minimum of 20 hours direct contact with the family over a period of approximately 8 to 12 weeks and progress during this time is monitored by the registered manager.

 This assessment report will cover; individual profiles of the applicants; existing and any previous relationships, children in the household; any adults living independently, description of family life; valuing diversity, and parenting capacity and skills (you do not have to have your own children to become a foster carer).